 The parties for a company have to prepare and present a report (settlement) about their activities, about relations inside the company etc. and then they need to request judgement for registration in the Companies Register.

 Tooth whitening

-Tooth whitening is provided by dentists only, although hygienists may provide this under the dentist's supervision.
+The Czech Republic has implemented the EU Directive 2011/84/EU concerning cosmetic products.
 Whitening procedures are under Cosmetic rules and are not covered within the health insurance system.